aditya-tekale-99/Python/Tower of Hanoi/README.md

-Codecademy: Python Stack Lesson - Towers of Hanoi Solution
+# Towers of Hanoi Solution

 How to play:
 1) Download python on pc